tekknolagi/isdt/lecture-notes/2-vcs.md

 ```

 Now you can consider your file well and truly version controlled.
 Not only is
-it tracked by Git, but a version of it has also been checked in.
+it tracked by Git, but its contents have been recorded into your project's
+history as part of a commit.

-Git has printed us a summary of the commit object it has just created: it is on
+Git has printed us a summary of the commit object it created: the commit is on
-branch `main`; it is the first commit on the branch (the "root commit"); it has
+branch `main`, it's the first commit on that branch (the "root commit"), its
-the hash `2221050`; the commit message is "My message"; it modified some files,
-including a summary of the changes.
+hash starts with `2221050` (the rest is omitted for brevity), its commit
+message is "My message", and it contains one new file compared to its parent
+(which, in this case, does not exist and so has no files).

-This is the point where your output might look different; the Git hashes
+This is the point where your output will look different: like all Git objects,
-objects based on their contents, and Git includes the date and author name in
+commits are assigned hashes based on their contents, and a commit's contents
-the commit.
-We will talk more about hashing later.
+include the name and email of its author as well as its creation date.
+Since
+these will be different for you, your commit will have a different hash than
+ours even though its file tree and message are identical.

-Let's take a look at the commit object `2221050` by running `git show`---which
+Let's take a look at the commit object by running `git show`---which when given
-defaults to showing our current commit:
+no arguments shows the current commit:

 ```
 $ git show